BiggerPockets/patterns/_patterns/use-repository-pattern-to-decouple.md

 ## Mitigations

-* Doesn't play nice with ActiveRecord - let Rails be Rails where it makes sense
 * Can lead to coupling across features - limit repositories to bounded contexts
 * More code - possibly use libraries for some reusable parts of repositories
 * Unfamiliar to Rails developers - this document and workshops